 Santa Emeritus

-It’s Not the End of the Road!
+It is Not the End of the Road!

 Maybe just time to Step Down?

-One of the things I have noticed in the past few years, is more Santas using walkers and, in some cases, wheel chairs or electric scooters to get around.
+One of the things I have noticed in the past few years is more Santas using walkers and, in some cases, wheelchairs or electric scooters to get around.

 The first was that some Santas were sad and a bit depressed as they could no longer appear at events or make visits to the children, as they had done in the past.
-They truly loved being Santa.
+They genuinely loved being Santa.
 And I felt their sadness.

-When this new concern arose, I asked one of the Santas, “What do you tell the children when they ask about your wheel chair?”
+When this new concern arose, I asked one of the Santas, “What do you tell the children when they ask about your wheelchair?”
 His reply was, “I tell them that on Christmas Eve the Magic of Christmas comes over me and miraculously I can walk, and go up and down chimneys, and do all of the work necessary to deliver the presents to you and children all over the world.”

 I think that when a Santa reaches the point of being physically limited to walking and getting around, he should seriously consider stepping down from being a “working” Santa.
-Oh, I am not saying that he should give up the look and the wonder of being Santa, but he needs to make some adjustments or changes.

 I understand each Santa’s desire and love of being Santa and of bringing joy to children and others.
 But I am also concerned about them and what others might think.